netbox-community/ansible_modules/docs/plugins/netbox_export_template_module.rst

 ..
 Description

-- Creates or removes contact roles from NetBox
+- Creates, updates or removes export templates from NetBox

 ..
 Aliases